All types of gambling are legal in Hong Kong but the government keeps a very close eye on what’s happening and regulations are tight.

 In the case of legal gambling provided through licensed establishments and organisations such as the Hong Kong Jockey Club, it is those companies who are taxed and not their customers.
 When it comes to punters who use illegal online gambling sites, too, the Hong Kong authorities have no way of levying tax on winnings.
 They can, however, prosecute individuals who do take part in illegal gambling and impose prison sentences and fines.

 Deposit Methods: What Works?

 Most Hong Kong banks and credit card providers do not allow their customers to deposit to illegal overseas gambling providers.
-As such, credit or debit card deposits are simply not an option for those individuals.
+As such, credit or debit card deposits often have sporadic success.